 Let's address the "mentally unstable" bit.

 I have been diagnosed with a lot of different things.
 I've tried a lot of different medications, going holistic, therapy alone, and outright denial.
-My current diagnosis is bipolar 2, social anxiety, and PTSD though it hasn't been an issue for a while.
+My current diagnosis is bipolar 2, social anxiety, and PTSD though it hasn't been a major issue for a while.
 In mid-2019, I started the meds again after going without them for about two years.
 At this point, I don't foresee myself ever coming off of them completely and if I ever claim not to need them again, smack me.

 What it all boils down to is that I occasionally lose my mind.
 No biggie.

-Follow me on social media for the current ongoings of my life and projects
+for the current ongoings of my life and projects.